mraskj/Pre-Registration-Facing-Elections/README.md

 The `00_image-cleaning.py` script conducts all of our image preprocessing.
 Please note that `00_image-cleaning.py` requires a file called `shape_predictor_68_face_landmarks.dat`.
-This is not uploaded on GitHub due to file size issues, but can be obtained freely at [Dlib](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2]).
+This is not uploaded on GitHub due to file size issues, but can be obtained freely at [`Dlib`](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2]).

 The `01_gridsearch.py` script conducts a grid search over a space of hyperparameters to select the optimal model.

 Finally, after conducting the grid search, we use the hyperparameters to select our final models in `02a_2017_models_men.py` and `02b_2017_models_women.py`.
-See links to OSF in top of the *README.md*.
+See links to models stored on Dropbox in top of the *README.md*.

 The `scripts` folder contains unfinished `.py`-scripts that we will use to test some of our hypotheses in `MAIN-pre-reg-facing-elections.pdf` and to validate our CNNs.
 The scripts are taken from another project we have been working on and is therefore not adapted to this application.
-Consequently, there will be differences in the final scripts we use, but the general approach is the same.
+We have not added a script for the facial expression hypothesis yet (H2), but we intend to use Azure's API and validate the measures with [`Py-Feat`](https://py-feat.org/).
+As the scripts are unfinished, there will be differences in the final scripts we use, but we intend to stick with the general approach put forward in the scripts.

 The `model` folder contains two `.csv` files with a dataframe containing information about the model performance (e.g. training and validation accuracy).